-- (1) A market operator that is a limited company shall have at least three directors, who have the integrity, skills, experience and qualifications necessary for the business undertaken by the market operator. - (2) A market operator that is an incorporated private partnership shall ensure that there are at least three partners with the integrity, skills, experience and qualifications necessary to control the business undertaken by the market operator. - (3) A market operator that is conducted in any other legal form shall have at least three key persons who are registered with the Commission as being responsible for the conduct of the business and who must have the integrity, skills, experience and qualifications necessary to control the business undertaken by the market operator.
-The market operator (which has a legal form other than a company) shall identify a person, who will perform the role of chairman. - (4) The Board shall comprise a balance of executive directors, non-executive directors and independent non-executive directors, all of whom shall be natural persons and: - (a) there shall be at least three directors; and - (b) at least [one third] shall be independent non-executive directors. - (5) The chairman of the Board shall not be the chief executive officer except with the permission of the Commission.
+- (1) A market operator that is a company shall have at least three directors, who have the integrity, skills, experience and qualifications necessary for the business undertaken by the market operator. - (2) A market operator that is an incorporated private partnership shall ensure that there are at least three partners with the integrity, skills, experience and qualifications necessary to control the business undertaken by the market operator. - (3) A market operator who is an investment adviser (individual) must have the integrity, skills, experience and qualifications necessary to control the business undertaken by the market operator. - (4) Where a market operator is a limited liability company, the Board shall comprise a balance of executive directors, non-executive directors and independent non-executive directors, all of whom shall be natural persons and at least one third shall be independent non-executive directors - (5) The chairman of the Board shall not be the chief executive officer except with the permission of the Commission.
 The Commission may, when granting such permission, issue a direction specifying alternative measures designed to ensure that appropriate checks and balances are in place and the market operator shall comply with such a direction. - (6) New appointments to the Board shall not be made without the prior written consent of the Commission.
 If a director is dismissed or resigns, the market operator shall report the dismissal or resignation to the Commission, within 14 days and give the reasons for it